Updated: May 2021, August 2021, January 2022

 Cloud-based asset management systems make it possible for data to be accessed anywhere at any time through a specific webpage or application.
 This makes it ideal for users who are working away from the office as well as field workers.

 It’s no secret how handy using spreadsheets can be.
 After all, they’re free, easy-to-use, and allow data to be stored in one place.
 But they’re also a danger to any business that wishes to scale.

-And it’s not just the new and unexperienced businesses that fall foul of error-prone spreadsheets.
+And it’s not just the new and inexperienced businesses that fall foul of error-prone spreadsheets.
 In fact, almost one out of five large business have suffered financial losses as a result of spreadsheet errors.
-Including world-renowned organizations such as JP Morgan and Barclays Capital.
+Including world-renowned organisations such as JP Morgan and Barclays Capital.